mlowery/git-push-devstack/README.md

 On both the VM and the laptop, the installation is just cloning this repository and possibly adding the `bin` directory to your `PATH`.

-## Who's It For

-gpd was built for OpenStack developers who have an OpenStack cloud at their disposal for development purposes.
-But there's nothing preventing you from using it with Vagrant.

 ## How It Works